 I wanted to try my hand at making silan, the sweet date syrup frequently used in the Middle East.
 But I wanted silan with a plot twist.
 I had once brought dried sour plums from a Middle Eastern grocery in Los Angeles and gave them to a Georgian friend back in New York.
 Her mother turned them into Tekemali (sour plum condiment) with the addition of cilantro and scallions.
 I jealously guarded my little jar, sneaking a spoonful now and then.
-The date competition gave me the opportunity for why not a date-tamarind tekemali-silan cross? —creamtea
+Here, dates marry tamarinds (tamar-i-hind after translates as "date of India") for a kind of tart-sweet-savory condiment. —creamtea

 fleshy dates, such as Medjool, pitted and coarsely chopped

 Fresno or other fresh hot red or green chili, seeded and minced (Fresno chilis are fairly mild, so substitute according to taste and heat-tolerance)

 scallions, including some green (about 8 inches) scallion, minced

 freshly-squeezed lemon juice

 In This Recipe